SCECcode/pycsep/README.md

 # PyCSEP: Collaboratory for the Study of Earthquake Predictability

-The CSEP tools help earthquake forecast model developers evaluate their forecasts with the goal of understanding earthquake predictability.
+The PyCSEP tools help earthquake forecast model developers evaluate their forecasts with the goal of understanding earthquake predictability.

 PyCSEP should: